Skip to main content

 Ugali (Ubugali)

-A staple dish made from cassava flour or cornmeal, cooked into a thick, dough-like consistency and served with stews or sauce.
+A staple made from cassava flour or cornmeal cooked down to a thick, dough-like consistency, eaten with stews or sauce.

 Brochettes